dajobe/hbase-docker/README.md

 give them different hostnames with the '-h' / '--hostname' argument.
 You may have to give them different ports though.
 Not tested.

+If you want to customize the hostname used, set the `HBASE_DOCKER_HOSTNAME` envariable on the docker command line

 Find Hbase status
 -----------------